spxbhuhb/adaptive/lib/lib-ui/doc/guides/common/Button.md

 - `viewBackend` - view backend, optional, one will be created if not passed
 - `theme` - theme to use, optional, variants use different themes
 - `onClickFun` - the function to call when the button is clicked, optional

+### Behavior

+Buttons are focusable and handle the `Enter` key the same way they handle click.

 ### Sizing